web-fortress-soft/formtress.js/README.md

 > Enterprise-grade form security made simple.
-Because security starts with the form.

 formtress.js is an advanced, enterprise-grade, unobtrusive, security-focused, multi-layer form utility library that automatically protects your forms against common and advanced web vulnerabilities.
-With zero configuration required, it provides comprehensive security features while maintaining full flexibility for customization.
-It also includes self defense mechanisms to prevent security level degradation.
+It provides comprehensive security features on its default state, while maintaining full flexibility for customization.
+It also includes self defense mechanisms to prevent security level degradation, prototyping and instance access.

 ## Features 🚀